sonic-net/sonic-mgmt/docs/testplan/FWUtil-test-plan.md

 ### 4.3.2 Successful Update from Next Image

+In this case we

+1. Decompress the squashfs of the next image found in `/host/`
+2. Upload the mock `platform_components.json` to that file system
+3. Re-compress the squashfs

-See 4.3.1 but we reboot into the "next" image before uploading the mock `platform_components.json` file and then we reboot back into the "current" image to perform the test and verify that it successfully reads the mock file and firmware files from the next image.
+The we test and verify that it successfully reads the mock file and firmware files from the next image the same was as 4.3.1

-This test will skip if the DUT does not have a "next" image present.
+This test may skip if the DUT does not have a "next" image present or the test administrator may provide a next image in the `.tar.gz` file named `next.bin` which will be installed using `sonic-install` and then removed.

 ### 4.3.3 Invalid Platform Configuration